GMAT Exam Administration Rules

-- During a break, you are required to remain in the test center building or in the immediate area.
-This policy varies depending on the test center location, and it is your responsibility to ask the test administrator where you are permitted to go—for example, to the nearest restroom or smoking area.
+- During a break, you are required to remain in the test center building and in close proximity to the test room.
+This policy varies depending on the test center location, and it is your responsibility to ask the test administrator where you are permitted to go—for example, to the nearest restroom.
 If you violate test center policy, the administrator may refuse to allow you to reenter the testing room and continue your exam.
 Again, if you exceed the time allowed for each optional break, the extra time is deducted from your remaining exam time.

 - Access to telephones, cellular (mobile) phones, or other communication devices will not be permitted during the test session or during breaks.

 - Raise your hand to notify the test administrator if you believe you have a problem with your computer, need a new noteboard, or need the test administrator for any other reason.